 Most Montessori-inspired cultural activities are in areas such as geography, history, general science, botany and zoology, music, and art.
 I’m more likely to have Montessori activities that would be considered Montessori extensions rather than Montessori inspired in the cultural areas, although I’ve had Montessori-inspired activities that I’ve loved, too.

 What Isn’t Montessori Inspired

-Montessori-education emphasizes hands-on education, so worksheets wouldn’t be the best to link up.
+Montessori-education emphasizes hands-on education, so worksheets should be avoided for preschoolers.
 The printables that work best are ones that can be used to create hands-on activities.

 Montessori education emphasizes reality and concrete learning experiences in the early years.
-While many Montessorians (myself included) aren’t against pretend play, pretend play isn’t Montessori-inspired and wouldn’t be the best to link up.
-For Montessori Monday, I don’t care if literature-based activities aren’t always focused on reality, though.
-If you have something like Dr. Seuss activity trays or activity trays with a fantasy theme, feel free to link them up.
-For the most part, don’t link up something that isn’t mainly based on reality unless it’s an activity tray.
+While many Montessorians (myself included) aren’t against pretend play, pretend play itself isn’t Montessori or even Montessori-inspired.
+I don’t care if literature-based activities aren’t always focused on reality, though.
+I think that a Dr. Seuss activity tray or another literature-based activity trays with a fantasy theme can still be a Montessori-inspired activity.

 Montessori education doesn’t use rewards or punishments.
 Gentle discipline and using encouragement rather than praise is ideal for classroom or home.

 It’s Your Family and Your Home

 What’s really most important is that you’re doing what’s best for your children.
 If you’d like to know more about my thoughts on what’s important for your family, read my post on “How You Raise Your Kids is YOUR Legacy.”

 Learn more about my eBook Montessori at Home or School: How to.
 Teach Grace and Courtesy!